INTERVIEW AND PHOTOS BY MARKO SYRJALA

-At that time when you stopped following the music world, I remember that you said this in some old interview, you also stopped listening music because you were so angry about everything what had happened.
+At that time when you stopped following the music world, I remember that you said this in some old interview, you also stopped listening to music because you were so angry about everything that had happened.
 Did you really do that?

 NEW MATERIAL AND SOCIAL MEDIA

 I know that it’s not been too long since XI album came out, but have you already been in talks about writing new material with the band?

 Mike Howe: We have every intention of doing that, and that’s what it’s all about.
 If you’re not putting on new music, then it’s time to go away for me.
 In Metal Church… it’s always been like a two-year cycle band, but we put our album out this year in March.
 So our album is actually only being out for six months.
 But we have plans on this fall getting back to writing and try to put something out next year.
 We’re also looking at some dates for the spring possibly back in the States and maybe back over here.
 But our drummer Jeff, he’s also on the TSO.
 He leaves from the end of October through December.
 So we might take that time to start writing a new record.

 I have heard that you also have plans for new Metal Church DVD/Blue Ray?

 Mike Howe: Yeah, we’re working on that, and we’re working on some other things.
 I really can’t say much right now, but we’ve got a lot of tricks up our sleeves, and we’re very excited because we realized that you have to keep putting things out and doing things, to keep the fans excited and that’s exactly what we’re doing.
 We’ve got some videos and things like that that we’ve shot, that we’re going to put out and it’s going to be fun.
 We got a lot of things we’re working on.

 One thing what I have noticed is that you and the whole band are well aware of how to use social media.
 And that’s great because without doing that it’s almost impossible to communicate with fans nowadays.